The Nile River “Bloodstream of Egypt” The Right and Full Information

 1-The Nile River Map and Where it is Located?

 The Nile River is the longest river in the world, which stretches for 6853 km in the northeast of Africa.
 The Nile River is the ultimate waterway as it links the countries of the Nile Basin that covers 11 African countries which are:-

 The Nile River is the main water source in all these countries which its water is pumped from two tributaries they are:-

 - The White Nile, the major stream which starts from the Great Lakes in Central Africa.

 - The Blue Nile, the primary springhead of ninety percent of water.

-And silt that flows at Lake Tana in Ethiopia and the two rivers join together in northern Khartoum, the capital of Sudan.
-Nevertheless, Lake Victoria Africa’s largest lake is still regarded as the most essential source of the Nile River.
-The Nile River in Egypt extends from the northern limits of Lake Nasser in Aswan to the north of Cairo where the Nile is divided to form Nile Delta into two branches Damietta and Rosetta.
+And silt that flows at Lake Tana in Ethiopia than the two rivers join together in northern Khartoum, the capital of Sudan.
+Nevertheless, Lake Victoria is Africa’s largest lake which still remains regarded as the most essential source of the Nile River.
+The Nile River in Egypt extends from the northern limits of Lake Nasser in Aswan to the north of Cairo where the Nile is divided into two branches Damietta and Rosetta forming the Nile Delta.

 2-What is the Nile Delta?